Opequon Quaker Camp is located just north of Winchester, Virginia.

 - 9:00 Bedtime

-Campers go on age- and ability-appropriate overnights that exercise their body, mind and spirit.
-These overnights build community, challenge campers to take risks and push themselves within their abilities, and allow campers to explore art and nature in new ways.
+Campers go on age- and ability-appropriate 1-2 night trips out of camp that exercise their body, mind and spirit.
+Trips build community, challenge campers to take risks and push themselves within their abilities, and allow campers to explore art and nature in new ways.
 We are committed to being as accessible as we can be for all campers.

 ‘CI’ stands either for Cabin Intensive or Choice Intensive.
 During Cabin Intensives, counselors and campers from a particular cabin group go on an overnight adventure together (see below for examples).
 Sometimes we leave the camp property and sometimes we go on an adventure in our own woods or by the river.
 Choice Intensives are a little different.
 Campers take a break from their cabin mates, form multi-age groups, and choose from different overnights planned by the counselors.
 For choice overnights we provide a wide variety of options, usually five different trips, several of which are not physically challenging.
 We have fun and experience opportunities for growth as we discover why these intensive experiences are so enriching.